private-octopus/picoquic/doc/quicperf.md

 # Performance testing with picoquicdemo

-The picoquicdemo program supports multiple applications, on of which is "quic perf" defined by Nick Banks in [this draft](https://datatracker.ietf.org/doc/draft-banks-quic-performance/).
+The picoquicdemo program supports multiple applications, one of which is "quic perf" defined by Nick Banks in [this draft](https://datatracker.ietf.org/doc/draft-banks-quic-performance/).
 To quote from the draft, _The QUIC performance protocol provides a simple, general-purpose protocol for testing the performance characteristics of a QUIC